dmis-lab/DeepAries/README.md

 # DeepAries

-This repository contains the source code for our paper, which introduces **\modelname**—a novel reinforcement learning framework for dynamic portfolio management.
+This repository contains the source code for our paper, which introduces DeepAries—a novel reinforcement learning framework for dynamic portfolio management.
 Our framework leverages Transformer-based forecasting to extract complex market signals and adapts rebalancing intervals in response to changing market conditions.
 It has been evaluated across multiple major markets and has shown superior risk-adjusted returns and lower drawdowns compared to traditional fixed-horizon rebalancing strategies.

 ## Abstract